mindspore-lab/mindcv/README.md

 mpirun -n 4 python train.py --distribute \
 	--model=densenet121 --dataset=imagenet --data_dir=/path/to/imagenet
 ```
-> If the script is executed by the root user, the `--allow-run-as-root` parameter must be added to `mpirun`.
+> Notes: If the script is executed by the root user, the `--allow-run-as-root` parameter must be added to `mpirun`.

 Detailed parameter definitions  can be seen in `config.py` and checked by running `python train.py --help'.